People want more retirement savings, and they need help with how to get there.

 2 Financial Engines, "The Financial Engines National 401(k) Evaluation 2010: Who Benefits From Today's 401(k)?"
 2010; Employee Benefit Research Institute (EBRI), The 2012 Retirement Confidence Survey, March 2012.

-4 The savings and investment service provides participants with a retirement savings and investment strategy, a major component of which is a discretionary investment management service furnished by GuidedChoice Asset Management, Inc. ("GuidedChoice"), an independent investment advisor.
-GuidedChoice creates discretionary managed portfolios based on Modern Portfolio Theory using investment alternatives available in the plan.
-GuidedChoice is not affiliated with or an agent of Schwab Retirement Plan Services, Inc. ("SRPS"), Charles Schwab & Co., Inc. ("CS & Co."), or their affiliates.
-Neither CS&Co., SRPS, nor their affiliates supervise, make recommendations with respect to, or take responsibility for monitoring the services provided to participants by GuidedChoice.
-Schwab Advice Consultants, who are employees of CS&Co. and not of GuidedChoice, facilitate participant access to the GuidedChoice services, but do not provide investment advice or recommendations regarding the GuidedChoice services or generally as part of the advice services.
+4 Schwab Retirement Planner™ provides participants with a retirement savings and investment strategy, a major component of which is a discretionary investment management service furnished by GuidedChoice Asset Management, Inc. (“GuidedChoice®”) or Morningstar Associates, LLC (“Morningstar®”), each an independent, registered investment advisor.
+Using investment alternatives available in the plan, GuidedChoice creates discretionary managed portfolios based on modern portfolio theory, and Morningstar creates discretionary managed portfolios based on human capital methodology.
+GuidedChoice and Morningstar are not affiliated with or agents of Schwab Retirement Plan Services, Inc. (“SRPS”), Charles Schwab & Co., Inc. (“CS&Co.”), or their affiliates.
+Neither CS&Co., SRPS, nor their affiliates supervise, make recommendations with respect to, or take responsibility for monitoring the services provided to participants by GuidedChoice or Morningstar.
+Schwab Advice Consultants, who are employees of CS&Co. and not of GuidedChoice or Morningstar, facilitate participant access to the GuidedChoice or Morningstar services, but do not provide investment advice or recommendations regarding the GuidedChoice or Morningstar services or generally as part of Schwab Retirement Planner.
+Use of the term “personalized” in the context of the Schwab Retirement Planner service (“service”) refers to the savings and investment recommendations made by GuidedChoice or Morningstar and personal data that may be provided by you which will form the basis for GuidedChoice’s or Morningstar’s allocation of your account assets in one of the discretionary managed portfolios and will result in a savings recommendation within the plan and outside the plan.
+For plans that do not include a salary-deferral feature, this fee-based service does not include a savings recommendation within the plan; references to savings strategy, savings recommendation, and annual savings increases are not applicable to these plans.
+My Retirement Progress™ services are also not provided for plans that do not include a salary-deferral feature.
 Diversification and asset allocation strategies do not ensure a profit and cannot protect against losses in a declining market.
-There is no guarantee a participant's savings and investment strategy will provide adequate income at or through retirement.
-Fees are charged for the advice services, including its discretionary investment management service, based on the participant's account balance.
-Participants should carefully consider information contained in the materials furnished at the employer's direction regarding the services provided by Schwab and GuidedChoice, including information regarding compensation, affiliations, and potential conflicts.
+Plan sponsors may select either investment advisor to provide the managed account service within Schwab Retirement Planner.
+There is no guarantee a participant’s savings and investment strategy will provide adequate income at or through his or her retirement.
+Fees are charged for Schwab Retirement Planner, including its discretionary investment management service, based on the participant’s account balance.
+Participants should carefully consider information contained in the materials furnished at their employer’s direction regarding the services provided by Schwab, Morningstar, or GuidedChoice, including information regarding compensation, affiliations, and potential conflicts.

 Past performance is not an indication of future results.
 Outcomes are not guaranteed.